 The Hobby Center may offer captioning upon request.
 Requests to caption non-designated events must be received at least two weeks prior to the event by the Accessibility Services office at email@example.com or (713) 315-2510.
 These requests are subject to the availability of a captioner and are provided at the discretion of the management.

 Sign language interpretation is scheduled for select Hobby Center events throughout the year.
 Search here for a complete list of upcoming sign language interpreted performances.
+Tickets for these performances must be purchased at least two weeks in advance of the performance date.

 To purchase tickets in the sign-interpreted section or sign up for free monthly notices about upcoming ASL interpreted performances, please contact Accessibility Services at firstname.lastname@example.org or (713) 315-2510 (voice).